backdrop-contrib/leaflet_widget/README.md

 - "Ported" to Backdrop by Indigoxela

-This module is not really a port, but rather a complete rewrite to get the Geofield widget working with a recent Leaflet (JS library) version.
+This module is not really a port from the [Drupal version](https://www.drupal.org/project/leaflet_widget), but rather a complete rewrite to get the Geofield widget working with a recent Leaflet (JS library) version.
 To achieve this it was necessary to get rid of the formerly used Leaflet.widget library.

 This module bundles the [Leaflet.draw](https://github.com/Leaflet/Leaflet.draw) Javascript library by [Leaflet](http://leafletjs.com), which is